nimbella/demo-projects/election/README.md

 GOOGLE_CIVIC_API_TOKEN=<your_google_api_key> \
   nim project deploy github:nimbella/demo-projects/election
 ```

+If you are in a hurry and don't want to grab a [Google Civic Information API Key](https://developers.google.com/civic-information) yet, you can still deploy and use this app.
+Simply clone this repo locally, prepend the `API_ROOT_URL` value with `https://electiondemo-apigcp.nimbella.io` in `constants.js` and deploy using `nim project deploy demo-projects/election`.
+That's it, you can skip below steps.

+You will need a [Google Civic Information API Key](https://developers.google.com/civic-information) for several of the endpoints.
+- You may create an API key from the [Google cloud console](https://console.cloud.google.com/) by navigating to
+`APIs & Services > Credentials > Create credentials > API key`.
+- You should restrict the key before using it by clicking `Restrict Key` and selecting Google Civic Information API.

 If you did not sign up with a GitHub id, clone the project locally first, then deploy.
 This is because the GitHub rate limits are
 too low to deploy without cloning unless you're authenticated with GitHub.